newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - `Step 2`: Review the [documentation](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs) for structure and limits you need to consider.
 - `Step 3`: Create your quickstart!
 - `Step 4`: Submit a PR!
-- `Step 5`: resolve feedback from code reviews.
+- `Step 5`: Resolve feedback from code reviews.
-- `Step 6`: after approval, merge your PR.
+- `Step 6`: After approval, merge your PR.

 When creating a new quickstart or reviewing a PR please keep the following in mind, and refer to the [quickstart validation workflow](https://github.com/newrelic/newrelic-quickstarts/blob/main/.github/workflows/validate_quickstarts.yml) for current validations.